pytorch/pytorch/docs/source/index.rst

 PyTorch documentation
 ===================================

+Welcome to PyTorch Documentation – your ultimate resource for learning, exploring, and harnessing the power of PyTorch, an open-source deep learning framework that empowers researchers and developers to build innovative and cutting-edge machine learning models.

 PyTorch is an optimized tensor library for deep learning using GPUs and CPUs.

 Features described in this documentation are classified by release status: